 What does all this have to do with Kelly’s cookbooks?
 Well, I don’t believe you can separate the cookbooks from the motivation and drive behind them.
 Kelly’s recipes and cookbooks come from her own family’s history and her passion for helping other individuals and families heal while still enjoying delicious food.

 Paleo No-Bake Chocolate Pie with the Raw Graham Cracker Crust

 She’s sharing the recipe with us for SSS!
 Swoon!
-And by the way, this divine pie is not only paleo, but it’s also vegan.
-(Scroll to the bottom of this post to get the recipe.)
+And by the way, this divine pie is not just paleo, it’s also vegan.